ghemsley/meme-generator/README.md

 4. To make sure the Javascript scripts are properly compiled, you should run `yarn build`.
 It should generate some scripts in the `./public/js` directory.
 5. After that, you can run the migrations to setup the database: `rake db:migrate`
 6. If that successfully completes, the next step is to setup some environment variables.
 Unless you want to use a dotfile (which will require some extra setup not covered here), you can enter the following:
-  1. `export SINATRA_SESSION_SECRET=(enter your preferred secret here, minus parentheses)`
+7. `export SINATRA_SESSION_SECRET=(enter your preferred secret here, minus parentheses)`
-  2. `export SINATRA_ADMIN_PASSWORD=(enter your preferred admin password here, minus parentheses)`
+8. `export SINATRA_ADMIN_PASSWORD=(enter your preferred admin password here, minus parentheses)`
+9. This project is configured to use an AWS S3 bucket for file storage.
+You can set up your own bucket on the free tier, but that is outside the scope of this readme.
+However, if you do want to do this, check the file `/config/environment.rb` to see what other environment variables you will need to set to get the bucket storage working (the relevant variables are inside the Carrierwave config block).
+Alternatively, you can modify the `/app/uploader/image_uploader.rb` file to use `:file` storage instead of `:fog` to have the uploads saved locally instead of to S3.
+If you do that, you will want to uncomment the commented line starting with `config.root` in `/config/environment.rb`.
-7. Now the project should be ready to launch with `rackup`.
+10. Now the project should be ready to launch with `rackup`.
 The homepage should then be ready to view at `http://localhost:9292`

 ## Usage